What Knowledge Gets Distilled in Knowledge Distillation?: Experiments

 So far, our analysis has revolved around the original ImageNet dataset, something that was used to perform the distillation itself.
 So, does the teacher only transfer its knowledge pertaining to this domain, or also of domains it has never seen (Fig.~\ref{fig:ood} left)?

-\textbf{Experimental setup:} To test this, we first perform distillation using two settings (i) VGG19 $\rightarrow$ ResNet18 and (ii) Swin-Base \citep{swin} $\rightarrow$ Swin-Tiny, where the training of the teacher, as well as distillation is done on ImageNet.
+\textbf{Experimental setup:} To test this, we first perform distillation using two settings (i) VGG19 $\rightarrow$ ResNet18 and (ii) Swin-Base \cite{swin} $\rightarrow$ Swin-Tiny, where the training of the teacher, as well as distillation is done on ImageNet.
 During test time, we take an image from an unseen domain and see how frequently the student's and teacher's class predictions match for it (regardless of whether the predicted label is correct or incorrect), which we call the consensus score.
-For the unseen domains, we consider the five datasets proposed in \citet{geirhos2021partial}: $\texttt{sketch}$, $\texttt{stylized}$, $\texttt{edge}$, $\texttt{silhouette}$, $\texttt{cue conflict}$.
+For the unseen domains, we consider the five datasets proposed in \cite{geirhos2021partial}: $\texttt{sketch}$, $\texttt{stylized}$, $\texttt{edge}$, $\texttt{silhouette}$, $\texttt{cue conflict}$.
 Images from these domains are originally from ImageNet, but have had their properties modified.
-E.g., $\texttt{sketch}$ contains ImageNet images converted to their sketch form, $\texttt{stylized}$ contains images which have their content preserved, but with different style.

 \textbf{Results:} Fig.~\ref{fig:ood} (right) shows the consensus scores between the teacher and the student (y-axis).
 We see a nearly consistent increase in consensus brought about by the distillation methods in both settings.
 The extent of this increase, however, differs among the domains.
 There are cases, for example, in VGG19 $\rightarrow$ ResNet18, where consensus over images from $\texttt{edge}$ domain increases over 100\% (12\% $\rightarrow$ $\ge$30\%) by some distillation methods.
 On the other hand, the increase can also be relatively modest in certain cases: e.g. Swin-Base $\rightarrow$ Swin-Tiny in $\texttt{stylized}$ domain.